10 Things You Need to Know For a Successful Day on the Trail With Your Dogs

 Keep in mind that not all water from streams and lakes is safe for dogs to drink, particularly if you happen to be hiking or visiting an area where there could be blue-green algae, which is toxic to dogs.

-8. Pack doggy treats
+8. Pack Doggy Treats

 Your dog is also working to get up those trails, bring him some extra doggy trail mix as well.
+Dogs love treats when hiking, and the nutrients in your doggy treats helps to keep your dog’s stamina up for their hike!

 Check out the Calgary Humane Society’s link for a DIY Canine First Aid Kit.